mollie/mollie-api-node/README.md

 If you include this library in a website or app, however, your API key will be shipped to users.
 With this key, users will be able to act on your behalf.

-Before you look for workarounds for errors such as "`readFileSync is not a function`" or "`This dependency was not found: * fs`", make sure your design is secure.

 # Getting started

 - [Requirements](#requirements)